+Delivery of Other Instruction

-- 6. DELIVERY OF OTHER INSTRUCTION: Applicants must provide plans to refer students who do not have the minimum program requirements to educational services in their communities such as free literacy, GED, ESL classes, among others.
-Plans must include how applicants' barriers to entrance and success in the program will be assessed and the strategy to assist in removing these barriers for underrepresented populations. - 7.
-APPLICATION & INTAKE: Successful applicants will outline a process to review potential participant's eligibility for the pre-apprenticeship program through a pre-screen assessment, application, interview, and enroll participants as well as a process to assess wrap-around and support service's needs.
-To be eligible for the pre-apprenticeship program, participants must be at least 18 years of age (unless attending an Illinois Works approved school-based pre-apprenticeship program), must have a high school diploma or GED, must be an Illinois resident, and want to pursue a career in construction or the building trades.
-Community-based organizations that are offered and accept an award through the Illinois Works Pre-apprenticeship Program will be required to utilize Illinois Works provided pre-screen assessments, applications, interviews questionnaires, wrap-around service assessments, and commitment agreements. - 8.
-WRAP-AROUND SUPPORTS: Applicants must provide plans for how to assist pre-apprentice enrollees overcome non-academic barriers to successful program participation.
-Allowable program costs may include staff costs for program elements such as mentorship, financial literacy, alumni networking, referrals for housing or mental health services.
-Allowable financial supports to pre-apprentices may include childcare, transportation, driver's education fees, car repairs, emergency bill payment and other costs that create an obstacle for successful participation or program completion.
-Additional wrap-around services can be found in the National Best Practices section of this NOFO. - 9.
-STIPENDS: Per the Illinois Works Jobs Program Act, applicants must provide stipends to preapprentices.
+Applicants must provide plans to refer students who do not have the minimum program requirements to educational services in their communities such as free literacy, GED, ESL classes, among others.
+Plans must include how applicants' barriers to entrance and success in the program will be assessed and the strategy to assist in removing these barriers for underrepresented populations.

+Application and Intake

+Community-based organizations that are offered and accept an award through the Illinois Works Preapprenticeship Program will be required to utilize Illinois Works provided pre-screen assessments, applications, interviews questionnaires, wrap-around service assessments, and commitment agreements.

+Successful applicants will outline a process to review potential participant's eligibility for the preapprenticeship program through a pre-screen assessment, application, interview, and enroll participants as well as a process to assess wrap-around and support service needs.

+To be eligible for the pre-apprenticeship program, participants must:

+- be at least 18 years of age (unless attending an Illinois Works approved school-based preapprenticeship program) - have a high school diploma or GED - be an Illinois resident - want to pursue a career in construction and the building trades

+Wrap-around Supports

+Applicants must provide plans for how to assist pre-apprentice enrollees overcome non-academic barriers to successful program participation.

+Allowable program costs may include staff costs for program elements such as:

+- Mentorship

+- Financial literacy

+- Alumni networking

+- Referrals for housing or mental health services

+Allowable financial supports to pre-apprentices may include:

+- Childcare

+- Transportation

+- · Driver's education and/or licensing/registration fees

+- Car repairs (up to \$500)

+- Emergency bill payment

+- Other costs that create an obstacle for successful participation or program completion.

+Additional wrap-around services can be found in the National Best Practices section of this NOFO and in the Illinois Works 2023 Grantee Manual.

+Stipends

+Per the Illinois Works Jobs Program Act, applicants must provide stipends to pre-apprentices.
 The Department acknowledges that pre-apprenticeship programs vary in length/duration and in the numbers of hours each day and each week.
 Given this variation, the Department encourages setting stipends at a rate that encourages participation and retention through the program.
 It may be difficult for some participants to stay financially solvent during the pre-apprenticeship period.

-The Department will accept proposals that offer performance-based stipends that do not exceed \$13 per training hour.
-Performance-based stipends are paid out based on a participant's attendance in combination with their performance in the training program (i.e. passing training assessments, earning credentials, successful completion of training module etc.).
+The Department will accept proposals that offer performance-based stipends that do not exceed \$14.25 per training hour.
+Organizations should maintain a stipend rate that is aligned to match their regional economic conditions.

+Performance-based stipends are paid out based on a participant's attendance in combination with their performance in the training program (i.e. passing training assessments, earning credentials, successful completion of training modules, etc.).